shweta062/newton-project-3/README.md

 # newton-project-3
-tip calculator by using javascript
+Tip calculator by using javascript html & css

+Hostlink:-
+Github:-